-Hierarchy of Generally Accepted Accounting Principles
+FASB Accounting Standards Codification and Hierarchy of Generally Accepted Accounting Principles

 In May 2008, the FASB issued SFAS No. 162, The Hierarchy of Generally Accepted Accounting Principles.
 SFAS No. 162 identifies the sources of accounting principles and the framework for selecting the principles to be used in the preparation of financial statements of nongovernmental entities that are presented in conformity with U.S. GAAP.
-SFAS No. 162 is effective 60 days following the U.S. Securities and Exchange Commission's approval of the Public Company Accounting Oversight Board amendments to AU Section 411, The Meaning of Presented Fairly in Conformity with Generally Accepted Accounting Principles.
-KPE is currently evaluating the impact of adopting SFAS No. 162 on its financial statements.
+SFAS No. 162 was effective November 13, 2008.
+SFAS No. 162 was replaced by SFAS No.